jozmac/reapack-jm/README.md

 -->

 All plugins are in early developement, so parameters and functionality may change.
-Please report suggestions, feature requests and bug reports.
+Please report suggestions, feature requests and bugs.

 # Analysers